MedX-Media/MedX/CONTRIBUTION-GUIDE.md

 ## when to create an issue?
 an issue should be created when:
-- You want to start working on something.
+- you want to start working on something.
-- You identify something that needs to be addressed, either by yourself or others.
+- you identify something that needs to be addressed, either by yourself or others.

 ## how to create an issue?
 1. navigate to the project's issues tab.
-2. Click the "new issue" button.
+2. click the "new issue" button.

 ## what to consider when creating an issue?
 - assignee: Every issue must be assigned to a person. this could be yourself or another team member.
 - deadline: Set a clear deadline for each issue.
 Issues without deadlines will not be prioritized.
-- tags: apply at least one tag to every issue.
-Use descriptive tags that accurately reflect the issue's nature.
-For
+- tags: apply at least one tag to every issue. use descriptive tags that accurately reflect the issue's nature. for example:

-example:
-- good first issue: suitable for new contributors.
+---> 'good first issue': suitable for new contributors.
-- bug: reports a defect or error.
+---> 'bug': reports a defect or error.
-- enhancement: suggest a new feature or improvement.
+---> 'enhancement': suggest a new feature or improvement.

 ## who is responsible for an issue?
 all assigned individuals are responsible for an issue's completion and results. however, if multiple people are assigned, the person who created the issue and set the deadline has primary responsibility.

-wait some days please, it's being completed...
+wait a few days please, it's being completed...